 The activities of the Arnhem Land Cultural Safari are culturally and environmentally minded, and are the true highlight of the journey.

-Picture trekking to a remote waterfall high on the escarpment, being privy to traditional Aboriginal ceremonies, and wildlife watching.
+Picture trekking to a remote waterfall high on the escarpment, learning about traditional indigenous methods of hunting, and wildlife watching.
 Activities include:

-During the Arnhem Land Cultural Safari, you are accommodated in either a rustic and remote base camp, or depending on the safari, you can camp somewhere new each night.
-The safari can be tailored to you.
-This is true wilderness camping, with the 5-star immersive experience being the true focus.
+During the Arnhem Land Cultural Safari, you are accommodated at a rustic bush camp in Safari Tents and Cabins.
+Accommodation includes a shared bathroom and communal living space.
+This is true wilderness camping, with the 5-star immersive experience being the focus.

 Accommodation is clean and includes basic amenities.
 The team work to ensure the camp is a comfortable and relaxing space to return to after a day of exploration.

 Small Groups – Maximum of 6